Skip to main content

 During the early months of the pandemic, when I first entered the virtual visit arena, I found the experience to be novel.
 I could practice medicine from my own couch wearing sweat pants.
 It was refreshing to use a different platform after practicing gastroenterology the same way for 30 years.
 It was all new.
 And I felt in a very small way that I was standing up to the pandemic by still providing care to my patients.

 But obstacles soon presented themselves.
 Many of them were technical.
 The audio was absent.
 The connectivity was spotty.
 The functionality of my laptop at home was much more limited than my office desk top models.
-And, as a consequence of having practiced for decades, many of my patients are now in their 80’s and the cyber universe is not their natural habitat.
+And a consequence of having practiced medicine for decades is that many of my patients are now in their 80’s and the cyber universe is not their natural habitat.

 Perhaps, data will show that the medical quality of virtual medicine is equivalent to the office.
 But I maintain that the quality of the experience is quite different.